Liability Waiver Template, Free Download 2026

 Have the Participant Sign Before the Activity

 The participant must sign and date the waiver before participating in the activity, not after.
 The signature line should include the participant's printed name, signature, and date.
 If minors are participating, include a separate section with the parent or guardian's printed name, signature, date, and relationship to the minor.
 Consider having participants initial each section to demonstrate they read the entire document.
-Retain signed originals in a secure filing system for at least as long as the applicable statute of limitations for personal injury claims in your state, typically two to six years.
+Retain signed originals or a waiver form PDF in a secure filing system for at least as long as the applicable statute of limitations for personal injury claims in your state, typically two to six years.

 Free Template vs Custom Liability Waiver

-Basic release of liability language
+| Basic release of liability language | ||

-Assumption of risk clause
+| Assumption of risk clause | ||

-Specific risk enumeration for your activity typeCustomized risk lists strengthen enforceability-
+| Specific risk enumeration for your activity typeCustomized risk lists strengthen enforceability | - | |

-Indemnification and hold harmless clauseCovers third-party claims by family members-
+| <strong>Indemnification</strong> and hold harmless clauseCovers third-party claims by family members | - | |

-Medical authorization and emergency contact
+| Medical authorization and emergency contact | ||

-Parent/guardian signature block for minorsEnforceability varies by state-
+| Parent/guardian signature block for minorsEnforceability varies by state | - | |

-State-specific enforceability complianceWaiver laws vary dramatically by state-
+| State-specific enforceability complianceWaiver laws vary dramatically by state | - |

 Liability Waiver Template FAQ